DjaroDonk/ezredditbot/README.txt

 	If the comment contains the text

 actions:
+	reply="text"
+	Replies with the text

 	blacklist
 	Blacklists the comments author from further replies

-	Reply="text"
-	Replies with the text

 	blacklistreply="text"
 	Replies with the text then blacklists the user from further replies